 Two mysteries are described in the liner notes.
 One is the date of the composer’s death, which eluded Western scholars until the discovery of a handwritten obituary from 1939 in the St. Petersburg city archives – the location he died in still remains unknown.

 The second mystery lies in the structure of the work itself.
-The story of the prelude form is a strange one – while it began as an introductory warm-up piece, it evolved into a self-contained composition, which no longer ‘led’ anywhere.
+The history of the prelude form is a strange one – while it began as an introductory warm-up piece, it evolved into a self-contained composition, which no longer ‘led’ anywhere.

 By Barmotin’s time, composers such as Chopin had popularised a different role for the prelude: publishing sets which traversed all major and minor keys, much like Bach had done, twice over, with his Forty-Eight Preludes And Fugues.